drawpile/Drawpile/README.md

 For building just the dedicated server, only QtCore and QtNetwork are required.

-It's a good idead to build in a separate directory to keep build files separate from the source tree.
+It's a good idea to build in a separate directory to keep build files separate from the source tree.

 Example: